 There are three types of distortionary taxes that are often highlighted as candidates for a carbon tax swap: capital taxes, including corporate income taxes and taxes on investments; labor taxes, such as payroll taxes and income taxes on wages; and consumption taxes, including fuel excise taxes and state sales taxes.
 Reducing capital taxes incentivizes additional investment.
-Reducing labor taxes either reduces labor costs for employers (incentivizing them to hire more); increases after-tax compensation to employees (incentivizing them to work more); or a mix of both.
-Reducing consumption taxes incentivizes higher consumption of taxed goods and services.
-Reducing consumption taxes opportunity for reducing the burden of a carbon tax on consumers as well as producers.
+Reducing labor taxes either reduces labor costs for employers (incentivizing them to hire more); increases after-tax compensation to employees (incentivizes higher consumption of taxed goods and services.
+Tax swaps present another opportunity for reducing the burden of a carbon tax on consumers as well as producers.